mseri/blog/content/posts/85-getting-started-with-local-models.md

 You are ready to go.
 Just remember to start `llama-server`, then launch `pi` with `nono` and ask it to read or write some markdown or HTML file and see what happens :)

 Beware: processing a not-so-long file can be unbearably slow if you don't have a decent GPU...
+Try one of the other mentioned options in that case, or call `pi --offline --no-extensions --no-skills --no-prompt-templates -nc -nt --thinking low --system-prompt "custom-purpose system/role prompt"` (a good way to use it purely for chat, though you lose tool access).

 ![Pi using the local Gemma4 E2B to summarize this post](/images/85-pi.png)